-Seven months had passed, and here we are, still under some form of quarantine.
-You realize now that a disruption in lifestyle can take a toll – mentally and emotionally.
-Once cozy, your home feels like a prison.
-Even going out to do errands is always accompanied by trepidation.
-Can you imagine how much worse it gets to lose your writing job?
+A year had passed, and here we are, still under some form of quarantine.
+You are now fully aware of how lifestyle disruption takes a toll mentally and emotionally.
+Once cozy, your home felt like a prison.
+Even going out to do errands is accompanied by trepidation.
+Can you imagine how much worse it gets to lose your freelance job?

 When Pres.
-Duterte locked down the entire Metro Manila back in March – no one thought it would drag on for months.
-We were hopeful, then, that the extreme measure would stop the spread of COVID-19.
+Duterte locked down the entire Metro Manila back in March – no one thought it would drag on for long.
+We hoped that the extreme measure would stop the spread of COVID-19.
 Unfortunately, hope turned to dismay and angst.
-Through it all, we are thankful for the opportunity to work at home.
+Still, we are thankful for the opportunity to work at home.
 Who knew then that a year into the pandemic, the entire National Capital Region and other provinces are back on lockdown.

-Even though we feel safer staying indoors, it is impossible to be impervious to the pandemic, as there is no end in sight.
-A report published by the International Monetary Fund (IMF) paints a bleak picture of our economy.
-The annual gross domestic product (GDP) is expected to decline by 8.3% (World Economic Outlook, October 2020: A Long and Difficult Ascent).
+Although staying indoor feels safer, it is impossible to be impervious to the pandemic.
+A report published by the International Monetary Fund (IMF) paints a bleak picture of the economy.
+The annual gross domestic product (GDP) will decline by 8.3% (“World Economic Outlook, October 2020: A Long and Difficult Ascent”).
 Sadly, millions of our compatriots have lost their jobs.
 We freelancers may also lose our jobs as most of our clients are also facing the same crisis.

-Outside the country, SARS-CoV-2 (the virus) has also devastated many economies (“Global Economy to Expand by 4% in 2021; Vaccine Deployment and Investment Key to Sustaining the Recovery”).
-Businesses in Europe and the United States are struggling – some closed down for good, while others are laying off workers.
+Outside the country, SARS-CoV-2 (the virus) had devastated many economies (“Global Economy to Expand by 4% in 2021; Vaccine Deployment and Investment Key to Sustaining the Recovery”).
+Businesses in Europe and the United States are struggling.
+Some closed down for good, while others are laying off workers.
 It is only natural that you empathize with the “poorest of the poor” suffering from unthinkable misfortune.

 What if it is you who got laid off by your client?